Why you need a Google My Business listing

 Within five minutes, I received a message back with a sincere apology, and they instantly transferred the money back into my account (without me having to ask).
-I immediately felt a million times better, and there was no way I was going to leave a negative review, in fact, I left a very positive review because accidents happen, and I was so impressed with the level of customer service.
+I immediately felt a million times better, and there was no way I would leave a negative review.
+In fact, I left a very positive review because accidents happen, and I was so impressed with the level of customer service.
 A perfect example of how you can turn a negative into a positive.

 So how do you stand out from the fathomless ocean of content?
 Cast a smaller net, and find your niche.

 Many businesses fall into the same trap.
 They want to attract anyone and everyone to their website.
-Sure this will boost your site traffic, but if your conversion rate is low, those numbers mean nothing.
+Sure, this will boost your site traffic, but those numbers mean nothing if your conversion rate is low.
 By targeting a specific niche, you can focus on creating quality leads.
 Sure, you might not receive as much site traffic, but your conversion rate will be a lot higher.

 Google’s intelligence is growing every day.
 You need to prioritise your readers and publish high-quality content.

-If you still really want to create content for your brand, start a vlog (video log).
+If you still want to create content for your brand, start a vlog (video log).
 It is a great way to make a personal connection with your audience.
-Keep it conversational and don't waffle on for 45 minutes.
-Pick a specific topic you want to talk about, and provide useful information.
+Keep it conversational, and don’t waffle on for 45 minutes.
+Pick a specific topic you want to talk about, and provide helpful information.

 Local search is a powerful tool.
-If optimised correctly, it will help you rank higher in Google's search results and drive more traffic to physical stores.
+If optimised correctly, Google My Business helps SEO dramatically.
+You will also rank higher in Google’s search results and drive more traffic to your physical stores.